Among Top in Mid-Sized School Divisions

 All of this learning is supported by technology, whether in recently renovated science and engineering labs at Buford Middle School and Charlottesville High School, or via the Chromebook computers distributed to all students in grades 3-12.

-The honor was announced at the March 25-27 National School Boards Association annual meeting in Denver.
+The award will be presented at the National School Boards Association annual meeting in April.
 Click here for more details in the release from the CDE.